imagej/imagej.github.io/pages/Sigma_Filter.md

 This filter is based on the algorithm described in the following paper:

-{% include citation last='Lee' first='Jong-Sen' title='Digital image smoothing and the sigma filter' journal='Computer vision, graphics, and image processing' volume='24' issue='2' pages='255-269' date='1983' issn='0734-189X' id='CODEN: CVGPDB' %}
+{% include citation last='Lee ' first='Jong-Sen ' title='Digital image smoothing and the sigma filter ' journal='Computer vision, graphics, and image processing ' volume='24 ' issue='2 ' pages='255-269 ' date='1983 ' issn='0734-189X ' id='CODEN: CVGPDB ' %}

 From the website: